Hatter was up early the next morning. He usually was. Early bird gets the worm, baits his hook with it, and has fish for breakfast.

 She set her jaw.
 "What if there's a problem?
 I don't trust the little rat guy."

-"Dormie's handled."
+"Dormie's handled, and if his friends are who I think they are, they'll keep their mouths closed."
 He held the steel door open for her and locked it behind them.
 "I'll stay down here until you get the hang of things.
 How does that sound?"

 She frowned.
 "I don't know."